rpmfusion-infra/rfpkg-minimal/README.md

 Note: rfpkg-minimal determines if a package is in free or in nonfree by reading ```./.git/config```.
-If this fails (because the git metadata is missing), rfpkg-minimal will attempt to download a package's sources from both the free/ and nonfree/ namespaces, ignoring whichever fails.
+If this fails (because the git metadata is missing), rfpkg-minimal will default to the free namespace.

 ## License